viper12590/CG2020/Weekly Workbooks/08 Advanced Topics Playlist/README.md

 ### Task 5: Environment Maps
  <a href='05%20Environment%20Maps/slides/segment-1.pdf' target='_blank'> ![](../../resources/icons/slides.png) </a> <a href='05%20Environment%20Maps/audio/segment-1.mp4' target='_blank'> ![](../../resources/icons/audio.png) </a>

 The problem with rendering mirrored surfaces is that they reflect everything that surrounds them !
 This can make rendering complex scenes particularly costly.
 We can use flat images in the form of "Environment Maps" to capture a view of the surrounding area from the perspective of a 3D object.
-Because these maps are flat images (rather than 3D models in there own right) this can make the computation of reflections much more efficient.
+Because these maps are flat images (rather than 3D models in their own right) this can make the computation of reflections much more efficient.